Kronuz/Xapiand/docs/_docs/reference-guide/documents/info-api.md

 ---
-title: Information API
+title: Document Information API
-short_title: Info API
+short_title: Doc Info API
 ---

 You can retrieve information about a given document using the `INFO` method